MiracleSheep/Community-game-James-John-Daniel/README.md

 - At the start you will see a start screen that says press "ENTER" to start, when you press "Enter" it will change a scene to the option scene after that it will ask you to pick the map, character and difficulty after you choose the  map, character and difficulty, you will need to press “NEXT” to start playing the game.
 # Buttons
 - (Laser beam) buttons: for the left character it’s “Q” and for the right character it’s “G”.
-- (Moving up) buttons for the left character it’s “t” and for the right character it’s “L”.
+- (Moving up) buttons: for the left character it’s “t” and for the right character it’s “L”.
-- (Moving left and right) buttons are “e and r” for left and for the right character it’s “j and k”.
+- (Moving left and right) buttons: “e and r” for left and for the right character it’s “j and k”.
-- (Using sword) buttons are “W” for left character and “H” for the right character.
+- (Using sword) buttons: “W” for left character and “H” for the right character.

 # Game Screenshots
 screenshots